ben-kuhn/gsoc-puhumod-hamclock/README.md

 ## 3. First run

-The Default user is 'hamclock' with a password of 'hamclock.'
-The default root password is set to `gsoc`.
+The Default user is `hamclock` with a password of `hamclock.`  The default root password is set to `gsoc`.
+CHANGE THEM!

 ### Important
 The GSOC will run a script to install kernel modules from the GSOC's main storage and automatically reboot on the first boot.